dmcgits/dmcgits.github.io/mds/ISE102/week2_notes.md

 end program HANDLE_A_LOW_ON_HEALTH_SITUATION
 ```

 >I added something new to the pseudocode this time: explicit information.
+Things I have, things I know.
+>
-In my `spilled_coffee` week 1 example it was implied: the shirt's dirtiness, the quality of the shirt, my location.
+> In my `spilled_coffee` week 1 example it was implied: the shirt's dirtiness, the quality of the shirt, my location.
 This time we have `red mana` and `blue mana`, which are needed for spell casting.
 They're like variables in c++ but not nailed down yet.

 Our psuedocode said we have `red mana, blue mana`.
 Let's write that in _C++_: